audioh

 Player-first, not catalog-first

-The biggest shift was reframing the app around the player experience rather than content browsing.
-This single decision shaped every subsequent design choice.
+The biggest shift was reframing the app around the player rather than content browsing.
+That single decision shaped every screen that followed.

 2